-PLEASE NOTE: Your team needs to have an average of at least an 11 minute mile pace in order to request a start time and finish in the specified timeline.
+PLEASE NOTE: Your team needs to have an average of at least an 11 minute mile pace in order to finish the course in the specified timeline.
 If you have concerns about this for your team, please make sure and contact the Race Director.